 Regardless of the name of the trend, what is clear is that the complexity of the market and consumers is such that the most important and relevant brands tomorrow will have to work even harder to create memorable experiences which surprise and delight consumers.
 This will not be accomplished with traditional advertising and marketing strategies – thank goodness.

 Tomorrow’s leading brands must not only be relevant and bring value but must get out of their comfort zone and constantly experiment with new formulas, new formats and new social channels.
+On top of that, they also need to take care of their most important asset, the employees.
+To make sure the employees are productive and engaged, the management may use an employee feedback collection software.

 How far are you/your clients willing to go to be relevant in 2016?
 Let me know in the comments.